michiganengineering/news-center-graphics/README.md

   * Size the artboard to the dimensions that you want the div to appear on the web page.
   * Make sure your Document Color Mode is set to RGB.
   * Make sure your document is saved.
-  * Use Opens Regular or Bold for labels.
+  * Use Open San Regular or Open Sans Bold for labels.
 2. Run the script by choosing: File > Scripts > ai2html
 3. Go to the folder containing your Illustrator file.
 Inside will be a folder called embed.
 Open the html files in your browser to preview your output.
 This is a partial so it will need `html`, `body`, etc tags for it to be semantically correct.

-Currently, we are making heavy use of some custom settings.
-For example, `ai2html-html`.
-That will insert html needed for the embed to work properly.
-Here's an example:
+Currently, we are making heavy use of custom settings.
+For example, using the `ai2html-html` setting will insert custom html at the end of the document.
+Here's an example where we insert some scripts needed to display the iframe embeds properly:
 ```
 ai2html-html
 <div <%=caption_class%>><%=credit%></div>